msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Purpose of the Feasibility Study

-> Clearly state that the objective of this report is to assess the viability of developing an open-source Learning Management System (LMS) specifically for public schools globally, undertaken as a personal side project.

 The primary objective of this report is to assess the viability of developing an open-source Learning Management System (LMS), specifically designed for implementation in public schools worldwide, as part of an independently developed personal project.

 ### Scope of the Study

-> Define the boundaries of the investigation.
-This should include assessing the organizational needs of public schools for an LMS, the technical feasibility of using open-source technologies for development, the integration challenges with potentially diverse school systems, and the feasibility of completing this project within the constraints of a personal, side endeavor.
-It's important to acknowledge that the scope might be limited by available time and resources.